sinkien/IBAN4Net/README.md

 - CountryCode dictionary contains definitions for all of the countries (I hope)
 - Instead of valueOf(), I'm using a pattern of CreateInstance()
-- Iban Builder verifies lengths of some of the parts during formatting and can left-pad them with zeroes if they are shorter than BBAN rule specifies (see examples)
+- Iban Builder verifies lengths of some of the parts during formatting and can left-pad them with zeroes if they are shorter than BBAN rule specifies.
+This feature is enabled by default, but can be disabled (see examples).
 - Validation of IBAN and BIC can be done without exceptions (see examples)